btovee/SourceLoader/README.md

 # Source Loader

-On a loaded page, JavaScript is executed to sequentially load other JavaScript files on demand.
+On page load JavaScript is executed to sequentially load other JavaScript files on demand.
 If there is more than one script then it will wait until the previous script has loaded before getting the next.

 Expected Outcome: